 12.11 Enhanced Recovery and/or Pressure Maintenance Program Proposals

 Any Party may propose the formation of a Project Team separate and apart from any Project Team already in existence for the purpose of assisting the Operator in designing an enhanced recovery and/or pressure maintenance program for a particular Development Phase by submitting to the Parties for approval by Election an Enhanced Recovery Project Team AFE accompanied by a memorandum similar to the one described in Article 12.3.1 (Proposal of Project Team).
-Any Non-Participating Party in that Enhanced Recovery Project Team AFE is subject to Article 16.5.3 (Non-Consent Proprietary Geophysical Operations, Feasibility AFEs, Selection AFEs, Define AFEs, Long Lead Development System AFEs, Post-Production Project Team AFEs, or Enhanced Recovery Project Team AFEs).
+Any Non-Participating Party in that Enhanced Recovery Project Team AFE is subject to Article 16.5.3 (Contract Area Assessment and/or Permitting AFEs, Non-Consent Proprietary Geophysical Operations, Long Lead Well Operation AFEs, Feasibility AFEs, Selection AFEs, Define AFEs, Long Lead Development System AFEs, Post-Production Project Team AFEs, or Enhanced Recovery Project Team AFE).
 The formation and administration of a Project Team for an enhanced recovery and/or pressure maintenance program will be handled under Exhibit “G.” The Costs of the Project Team will be handled as they are under Article 12.3.1 (Proposal of Project Team).
 After the Operator has designed the enhanced recovery and/or pressure maintenance program with the assistance of that Project Team, the Operator may submit an enhanced recovery and/or pressure maintenance program proposal and AFE to the Parties for approval by Vote.
 The program proposal and AFE shall contain sufficient detail to allow the Parties to adequately evaluate the scope, timing, Costs, and benefits of the proposed program and AFE.
 If approved, that proposal and AFE will be binding on all of the Participating Parties in the Execution AFE for that Development Phase, and the Operator shall commence the program at the Cost and risk of those Parties.

 DEVELOPMENT OPERATIONS